Koshas: Five Layers to Wholeness

 This simple map outlines the layers that make up human beings.
 From the ancient scriptures of the Upanishads, these are the five Koshic layers of being that make you who you are:

-The kosha model illustrates a person as multi-dimensional, not just body and thoughts.
-When you feel all parts of who you truly are, then you feel in touch with yourself, your truths, and your heart, more able to live with authenticity and potency.
+The kosha model illustrates a person as multi-dimensional, not just body and thoughts, as we often fall into believing.
+When you feel all parts of who you truly are, then you feel connected and aligned within your truths and your heart, able to live with authenticity and potency.

 The multi-dimensional model of the koshas is an ideal framework for the theory and practice of Divine Sleep® Yoga Nidra which involves the whole person in the healing and awakening process.
 In our modern era, almost any lying down guided meditation is referred to as ‘yoga nidra’.
 While all ‘yoga nidras’ may have some similarities and unique differences, not all yoga nidras are in fact based on the koshas.